johnnyjohnnson/emoji-parser/README.md

 from emojiParserModul import emojiParser

 emojiParser = emojiParser()
-#it defaults to Emoji-Unicode-Version 12.1
+#it defaults to the latest Emoji-Unicode-Version as of right now --> 12.1
-emojiParser.parseStringObject('this parser makes my life soo much easier ✌️ 👨🏼‍🦱 👩🏾‍🦰 😂')
+emojiParser.parseStringObject('this parser extracts emojis out of strings ✌️ 👨🏼‍🦱 👩🏾‍🦰 😂')
 ```

 ## it returns the following dictionary: